Sacrifice fly

-It is called a "sacrifice" fly because the batter allows a teammate to score a run, while sacrificing his own ability to do so.
-Sacrifice flies are traditionally recorded in box scores with the designation "SF".
+They are so named because the batter allows a teammate to score a run, while "sacrificing" their ability to do so.
+They are traditionally recorded in box scores with the designation "SF".

 Rules

 As addressed within Rule 9.02(a)(1) of the Official Baseball Rules a sacrifice fly is not counted as a time at bat for the batter, though the batter is credited with a run batted in.
-The same is true with a bases-loaded walk.
+The same is true with a bases-loaded walk or hit by pitch.

 The purpose of not counting a sacrifice fly as an at-bat is to avoid penalizing hitters for a successful action.
-The sacrifice fly is one of two instances in baseball where a batter is not charged with a time at bat after putting a ball in play; the other is the sacrifice hit (also known as a sacrifice bunt).
-But, while a sacrifice fly does not affect a player's batting average, it counts as a plate appearance and lowers his on-base percentage.
-A player on a hitting streak will have the hit streak end if he has no official at-bats but has a sacrifice fly.
+The sacrifice fly is one of two instances in baseball where a batter is not charged with a time at bat after putting a ball in play; the other is the sacrifice bunt (also known as a sacrifice hit).
+But, while a sacrifice fly does not affect a player's batting average, it counts as a plate appearance and lowers the on-base percentage.
+A player on a hitting streak will have it end with no official at-bats but a sacrifice fly.

-Unlike a sacrifice bunt, which may be scored if a runner advances from any base to any base, a sacrifice fly is only credited if a runner scores on the play.
-Therefore, when a runner on first or second base tags on a fly ball and advances no further than third base, no sacrifice is given and the batter is charged with an at-bat.
-Also, if a runner tags and advances from second base (or, theoretically, from first base) all the way to home and scores (without an intervening error) the batter is credited with a sacrifice fly, as well as a second RBI if a runner on third also scores.
-At the professional level this will only typically occur in unusual circumstances that prevent the defense from making an immediate throw back to the infield, such as an outfielder colliding with the wall while making a catch on the warning track.
+Unlike a sacrifice bunt, which may be scored if a runner advances from any base to any base, a sacrifice fly is credited only if a runner scores on the play.
+Therefore, when a runner on first or second base tags on a fly ball and advances no further than third base, no sacrifice is given, and the batter is charged with an at-bat.
+Also, if a runner tags and advances from second base (or, theoretically, from first base) all the way to home and scores (without an intervening error), the batter is credited with a sacrifice fly, as well as with a second RBI if a runner on third also scores.
+At the professional level this will typically occur only in unusual circumstances that prevent the defense from making an immediate throw back to the infield, such as an outfielder colliding with the wall while making a catch on the warning track or a fly ball caught at the deepest part of the yard.
+It can also happen if two very fast baserunners occupy 2nd and 3rd base, such as when Willie McGee and Ozzie Smith scored on Tom Herr's sacrifice fly in the 1982 World Series.

-The sacrifice fly is credited even if another runner is put out so long as the run scores.
+The sacrifice fly is credited even if another runner is put out, so long as the run scores.
 The sacrifice fly is credited on a dropped ball even if another runner is forced out by reason of the batter becoming a runner.

-On any fly ball, a runner can initiate an attempt to advance bases as soon as a fielder touches the ball by tagging up, even before the fielder has full control of the ball.